David Schraven: Awards

-During his career as an investigative reporter Schraven won several prices for his investigative stories.
-He comes in third on the best known award for investigative journalism in Germany called Wächterpreis for his investigation of toxic drinking water.
-Then he won the Suisse "Fichtnerpreis" for his research about a corrupt politician.
-2015 he was awarded Grimme Online Award for overseeing the investigation into downing Flug MH17.
-He also won the Deutschen Reporterpreis for his book "Weisse Wölfe" (illustrations by Jan Feindt).
+During his career as an investigative reporter, Schraven won several prices for his investigative stories.
+He came third on the best known award for investigative journalism in Germany called Wächterpreis for his investigation of toxic drinking water.
+Then he won the Swiss "Fichtnerpreis" for his research about a corrupt politician.
+In 2015, he received the Grimme Online Award for overseeing the investigation into downing Flight MH17.
+He also won the Deutschen Reporterpreis for his book Weisse Wölfe (illustrated by Jan Feindt).